 Notes

-- This is a small batch recipe that makes roughly 12 bites.
+- Yield: This recipe makes approximately 12 two bite brownies.
 If you are craving more, double or even triple the recipe, as they won’t last long!

-- This recipe is dairy-free.
-To make it egg free, you can substitute the egg with either a flax egg or 50 grams of apple sauce.
-Ensure you are using plant-based butter as well.
-For more info about egg substitution in baking, check out this handy guide
+- Vegan Option: Substitute the egg with either a flax egg or 50 grams of apple sauce.
+For more info about egg substitution in baking, check out this handy guide.

-- For gluten free, swap out the all-purpose flour for a 1-to-1 gluten-free baking flour blend.
+- Gluten-free Tip: Swap out the all-purpose flour for a 1-to-1 gluten-free baking flour blend.

-- Store in an airtight container at room temperature for up to 1 week (if they even last that long!).
-You can also freeze the bites – add them to a ziploc bag and store them for up to 3 months.
-Defrost at room temperature and warm in the microwave, if desired.
+- Storage: Store in an airtight container at room temperature for up to 1 week (if they even last that long!).
+You can also freeze the bites – place them to a ziploc bag and store them for up to 3 months.
+Thaw at room temperature and warm in the microwave, if desired.

 Loved these mini brownies!
 So delish!!!